About

 My name is Adrianne Jenner and I am a senior lecturer in the School of Mathematical Sciences at Queensland University of Technology (QUT).

 I started my Undergraduate degree in 2010 at the University of Wollongong, Australia.
 During my degree, I spent a semester abroad at the University of Sheffield, UK, and that is where I realised my loved of mathematical biology.
-After finishing my undergraduate degree at the University of Wollongong, I started my honours year at the University of Sydney under the supervision of A/Prof. Peter Kim and submitted my thesis "Mathematical modelling of oncolytic virotherapy and immunotherapy".
+After finishing my undergraduate degree at the University of Wollongong, I started my honours year at the University of Sydney in 2014 under the supervision of A/Prof. Peter Kim and submitted my thesis "Mathematical modelling of oncolytic virotherapy and immunotherapy".

 I then continued my research by undertaking a post-doc at the Université de Montréal under the supervision of Dr Morgan Craig.
 Together we worked on developing qualitative models that aim to understand fundamental questions in cancer and COVID-19.